nodejs/build/GOVERNANCE.md

 this WG are made on a collaborative basis.
 Anybody with a GitHub account may propose a modification via pull request and it will be considered by the project Collaborators.
-All pull requests must be reviewed and accpeted by a ollaborator with sufficient expertise who is able to take full responsibility for the change.
+All pull requests must be reviewed and accpeted by a collaborator with sufficient expertise who is able to take full responsibility for the change.
 In the case of pull requests proposed by an existing Collaborator, an additional Collaborator is required for sign-off.
 Consensus should be sought if additional Collaborators